xshyamx/restclient-mode/README.md

 You can freely mix and match styles in the same file.

 More complex variants of .http syntax, like referencing named requests, are not supported, and must instead be re-implemented as native restclient per-request hooks.

+# Environment files

+In addition to in-buffer variables, variables can be defined in environments, which in turn can be defined in files.
+More than one environment may be defined per file.
+An environment file and environment is activated by `C-c C-e`, which will prompt for filename and environment name.

+An environment file is a JSON file containing an object with environment names as keys.
+The value of each key is another JSON object with variable names as keys.

+The special environment name "$shared" is always loaded in addition to the specified environment name.
+Values defined in the specified environment name supersedes the values in she "$shared" section.

+After changes to the active environment file, it must be reloaded with `C-c M-e` before the changes will be discovered by restclient.

+For compatibility with other editors, which keep restclient environments in their settings file, if the loaded JSON file contains a key "rest-client.environmentVariables", the value of this key is taken as the environment defintion, instead of the top-level object.

 # File uploads